eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 In the remainder of this post, we're going to create a custom formatter that outputs ESLint results to [TOML](https://toml.io/).
-TOML is a file format for representing data, similar to JSON or YAML.
+TOML is a format for representing data, similar to JSON or YAML.
 Developers often use TOML for config files, as it's optimized for human readability.

 The custom formatter we'll build will take an ESLint formatter `results`object